erichategekimana/Bbuddy/README.md

 Bbuddy project is licensed under the MIT License.

 # Commendation
-Google studion: Bbuddy app uses Gemini-2.0-flash model to generate qoutes for users to motivate and insipire them to keep in the plan!
+Google studio: Bbuddy app uses Gemini-2.0-flash model to generate qoutes for users to motivate and insipire them to keep in the plan!

 ## contribution and support
-.
-Clone this repository.
+- Clone this repository
-.
-Create a feature branch
+- Create a feature branch
-.
-Commit and push your changes.
+- Commit and push your changes.

 If you have questions or support, open an issue in this repository or use [erichategekiman](https://github.com/erichategekimana)